-In 1836, a young David Carpenter left his family home in New York State with twenty-five dollars and lots of ambition.
-Settling in Toledo, Ohio, he began working as a clerk at a general store, soon becoming a stockholder in the business.
-In 1838 Carpenter moved to Blissfield and opened a dry goods store.
-Working with an architect, Carpenter soon began planning “the finest home between Toledo and Buffalo,” a home that would sit adjacent to the Erie and Kalamazoo Railroad tracks that were laid through Blissfield in 1833.
+In 1836, a young David Carpenter left his family home in New York state with twenty-five dollars and plenty of ambition.
+Settling in Toledo, Ohio, he began working as a clerk in a general store, soon becoming a stockholder in the business.
+In 1838 Carpenter moved to Blissfield and opened a new dry goods store.
+Working with an architect, Carpenter soon began planning “the finest home between Toledo and Buffalo,” a home that would sit adjacent to the Erie and Kalamazoo Railroad tracks that were laid through Blissfield in 1833. .

-The Hathaway House has been designated a Michigan Historic Site and is also listed on the National Register of Historic Places.
-We take pride in preserving the historic character of the Hathaway House and enjoy sharing the home with others.
+The Hathaway House has been designated a Michigan historic Site and is also listed on the National Register of Historic Places.
+We take pride in preserving the historic character of the Hathaway House and enjoy sharing this home with others.
 The only original fixtures in the house are the chandeliers in the front hallway and the lobby; the furniture has been chosen over the years for the comfort and enjoyment of our guests.
-We hope you enjoy your visit with us –you are always welcome in our home.
+We hope you enjoy your visit with us – – you are always welcome in our “home.”